Before Gameday

 What if you can’t do an accepted assignment? +

-AS SOON AS YOU KNOW you cannot do an accepted assignment, email the assignor who assigned you to let them know – put “TURNBACK” as the subject header in the email and include the date of the assignment.
+- As soon as you know you cannot do an accepted assignment, email the assignor who assigned you to let them know – put “turnback” as the subject in the email and include the date of the assignment.

 What should I pack for the game? +

-3. And prepared for the sun (sunscreen, snacks, water etc.) OR the cold (black gloves, caps warm ups for between games).
+- And prepare for the sun (sunscreen, snacks, water etc.) OR the cold (black gloves, caps warm ups for between games).

 Where can I find the rules of competition? +